 Recently, GERMAN 326 visited the museum and created their own comic strips based on their visit.

 If you prefer to prepare for your visit on your own, we still request that you contact us to reserve a time.
 We maintain statistics on which courses and departments are using the Kelsey Museum for our reports to LSA.
-Additionally, we may have other events scheduled which would conflict with your visit.
-The Kelsey Museum is fast becoming a popular resource for professors and K-12 teachers and we strive to ensure it is a valuable experience for everyone.
+Additionally, we may have other events scheduled, which could conflict with your visit.
+The Kelsey Museum is fast becoming a popular resource for professors and K–12 teachers, and we strive to ensure it is a valuable experience for everyone.

 Contact the Education Department